EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 8. Conclusion

-The EB1A visa is an immigrant visa for people that are highly gifted in certain industries.
-Specifically, the EB1A visa is for foreign nationals that have an extraordinary ability in the arts, sciences, business, education, or athletics.
+The EB-1A visa is an immigrant visa for people that are highly gifted in certain industries.
+Specifically, the EB-1A visa is for foreign nationals who have extraordinary ability in the sciences, arts, education, business, or athletics.

 Extraordinary ability means that you are one of the select few people who have risen to the very top of your field.
 There are multiple ways of proving extraordinary ability, such as receiving major awards in your industry, receiving a very high salary compared to others in your field, and other such factors (these will be discussed in detail below).

-The EB1A classification is an immigrant classification so it qualifies for a green card for the applicant, their spouse, and children.
-Also, the EB1A classification is eligible for self-petition, so an applicant can file the application on their own behalf without a foreign company applying for them.
+The EB-1A classification is an immigrant classification, so it qualifies for a green card for the applicant, their spouse, and unmarried children under 21.
+Also, the EB-1A classification is eligible for self-petition, so an applicant can file the petition on their own behalf without a U.S. employer sponsoring or filing it.

 Summary: